There is a time and a place for mongo pushing, and if you ask most experienced skaters, the time is never, and the place is nowhere.

 When you push regular, you’re also propelling yourself with your strongest leg, which means you can generate more speed.

-That doesn’t mean that you’ll immediately fall on your ass if you push with your front foot, but it’s not considered optimal, and you may get a few strange looks.
+That doesn’t mean that you’ll immediately fall on your butt if you push with your front foot, but it’s not considered optimal, and you may get a few strange looks.

 Where Does Pushing Mongo Come from?